philamp/jellygrail/README.md

 ## 🐳 4/ Docker command

+ (TODO: docker-compose version)

-Take a notepad and progressively paste portions of code below (TODO: docker-compose version):
+Take a notepad and progressively paste portions of code in sub-sections 4.1 to 4.3 below:
 > don't forget the "\\" after each line
 >
 > ignore blank lines and "..."